 Since venture capital deals are conducted as agreements entered into between two private parties, no public data source exists which reports venture capital activity.
 The data presented in this analysis are produced by Thomson Reuters and published by PricewaterhouseCoopers (PwC) and the National Venture Capital Association.
 The data reported represent a "best guess" of venture capital activity by region and state.
 The analysis presented here focuses on the number of venture capital deals conducted rather than total funding amounts since a small number of high-value deals can distort trends.
 PwC does not track data for the Chicago region.
 This analysis uses State of Illinois estimates in lieu of regional data.

 The data used in measuring venture capital activity presented here should be viewed as a partial snapshot of innovation and venture capital activity.
-The data presented here do not address some key questions, such as what percentage of firms receiving funding succeed or fail, or what percentage of firms exceeded their growth expectations.
+The data do not address issues such as what percentage of firms receiving funding succeed or fail, or what percentage of firms exceeded their growth expectations.
 Furthermore, some regions may experience higher rates of funding and deal activity but also experience higher startup failure rate.
 Some regions may excel at producing a large number of "niche" startups, while others may produce a smaller number of startups with greater growth potential.

 Geographies used in this analysis are defined by PwC: